Diversity Assent in Urban Germany (DivA) Survey

 The survey was administered by telephone between November 2019 and April 2020 on a random sample of 2,917 respondents living in twenty randomly selected German cities, through a dual-frame strategy mixing landlines and mobile numbers.
 The survey asked a set of interrelated questions on fundamental dispositions towards diversity, everyday experiences, and diversification dynamics.
 This includes an innovative set of survey experiments designed to access and measure social norms of tolerance.

-For a link to the technical report of the survey, including codebook, see here.
+The technical report of the survey, including codebook, is available here.